-The jury has selected the top 20 images for Science Exposed, the first installment of the NSERC's science image contest.
-Researchers from an array of disciplines captured these images, which represent their work in an impactful and visual way.
-We invite you to vote for your favourite image to determine which one will receive the 2016 People's choice award and which three will be crowned winners of the 2016 edition.
+Canadians have voted for their favorite Science Exposed image, the first installment of NSERC's science image contest.
+Researchers from a range of disciplines captured these images, which represent their work in an impactful and visual way.
+We invite you to stay tuned to find out which image will receive the 2016 People's choice award and which three will be crowned winners of the 2016 edition.

 Tracking endangered sharks